micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 ### Getting the semaphore name

-The semaphore name is an optional string defined during semaphore creation.
+The semaphore name is an optional string defined during the semaphore object instance creation.
 It is generally used to identify the semaphore during debugging sessions.

 The C++ API is: